Greater Hume Shire

 Greater Hume Shire is a local government area in the Riverina region of southern New South Wales, Australia.
 The Shire was formed in 2004 incorporating Culcairn Shire, the majority of Holbrook Shire and part of Hume Shire.
 The shire had an estimated population of 10,137 as at 2012.

 The Shire is located adjacent to the Hume, Olympic and Riverina Highways and the Sydney–Melbourne railway.

-The mayor of the Greater Hume Shire Council is Cr.
-Heather Wilton, an independent politician.
+The mayor of the Greater Hume Shire Council is Heather Wilton, an independent politician.

 Towns and localities

 Major towns in the Shire are Holbrook and Culcairn.
 Other towns are: Brocklesby, Bungowannah, Burrumbuttock, Gerogery and Gerogery West, Henty, Jindera, Morven, Walbundrie and Walla Walla.

 Towns such as Howlong were cut off from Hume Shire in the amalgamation.
 Howlong is now a part of Federation Council.